izcoser/etherbets-contracts/README.md

 - [ ] Use Chainlink Keepers to automate the flow of the systems.

 - [ ] Get rid of public variables (used for debugging).

+- [ ] Use Fisher–Yates shuffle to expand numbers from the random seed more efficiently.